A Rundown of Keyword Match Types for Search

 There are different match types for search keywords.
 Match types help control when, and how broadly, a search engine will trigger your ad based on the keyword.

 The broader the keyword match type, the more likely that your ad will trigger for a range of search queries.
 Each match type is specified by a specific symbol in Adwords.
-To help illustrate the different between each match type, here is a matrix outlining the various match types and the symbol used to input these keywords within the Adwords interface.

 When setting up a Search campaign, advertisers can choose to have their ads show for close variants of exact and phrase match keywords.
 Close variants include: